 The Leverlok is a strong robust joint that provides both length (extendable up to 5 cm) and feather (left or right) adjustments on the fly.
 The quick detach feature makes this system an ideal choice for the serious paddler on the go.
 This durable, reliable system easily detaches and re-mounts without tools.
 The Leverlok design allows for a secure, tight fit on your favorite paddle.
 With solid construction, you can rest assured that this system will perform in the most extreme of situations.
-The Leverlock is the standard joint for all Lendal two-piece paddles.
+The Leverlock is the standard center joint for both two and four-pice paddles.

 Our patented Paddlok system gives our four piece paddles the feel and security of a one piece paddle.
 You can quickly and easily lock our shafts and blades together or take them apart thanks to the Paddlok system.
-The Paddlok system is only available on a four piece paddle as a custom order.
+We use the Paddlok system on our four-piece paddles at the blade/shaft junction.

-Used to tighten and loosen the Paddlok System is the Paddlok Key.
+In order to tighten and loosen the Paddlok System you will need a Paddlok Key.
 This key enables one to take apart the paddle or to tighten up a loose connection.

 At Lendal, if we have a bias, it’s our belief that too many people are paddling with paddles that are too long.
 This can create all kinds of bad habits that have a negative effect on your kayaking experience.
 We find that in general paddlers are using paddles that are one size too big (i.e. paddling a 215cm when they would be better off with a 210cm).
 Consult the chart below to gain an understanding of what paddle length might be best for you based on your height and boat width.